SciMed/style-guide/README.md

 ## Controllers

-* Keep the controllers skinny - they should only retrieve data for the view layer and shouldn't contain any business logic (all the business logic should naturally reside in the model).
+* Keep the controllers skeletal - they should only retrieve data for the view layer and shouldn't contain any business logic (all the business logic should naturally reside in the model).
 * Each controller action should (ideally) invoke only one method other